E9B38D7F/portfolio_manager_simulator/README.md

 **FAQs**:

-> "Why can't I run multiple strategies per year?"
+> *Why can't I run multiple strategies per year?*

 The strategies your analysts produce are mathematically advanced and computation-intensive.
 Even the most well-resourced portfolio manager has access to only so many abacuses and Greeks.

-> "Why can't I use leverage to multiply my returns?"
+> *Why can't I use leverage to multiply my returns?*

 It is many centuries before Irving D. Leverage comes up with the idea in 1898.

-> "Why can't I reuse a good strategy the next year?"
+> *Why can't I reuse a good strategy the next year?*

 This isn't Germania, this is Rome - markets are efficient, things move quickly, and alpha certainly doesn't last longer than a year.

-> "Why can't I trade slaves?"
+> *Why can't I trade slaves?*

 Please don't ask that question.

+> *Is this really what you think a portfolio manager's job is like?*

+Probably not.

+If you want to play this game online in Colab, follow [this link](https://colab.research.google.com/drive/1fGurgoJpb5MF7RZxirfwCpYwEajESP3K).